sizhongbin/sizhongbin.github.io/OrnaNote/event/Of_Giants_and_Titans.md

 > Upteted: 29 Oct, 2023

+NOTE: This should be the main event of Nov, which means that there should be something new to be updated.

 ## SzHb's Notes
 1. 4 Quests.
 2. Get ***T10*** Atlas of Olympia pet from Olympia Mnemonic, another choice of Berserk pet.